 The Dalmatian Coast

-I am finally back at the coast again, and after the Istrian Peninsula, it is the Dalmatian Coast of Croatia.
-After a nice enough walk around the Plitvice Lakes (read here), as well as crossing the mountains, I was glad to be near the water again.
+I am finally back at the coast again, and after the Istrian Peninsula Trip, I am now at the Dalmatian Coast of Croatia.
+After my hiking experience around the Plitvice Lakes, as well as crossing the mountains, I was glad to be near the water again.
 Amazing how relaxing the ocean can be.
-The coast line has lots of little bays and gorgeous small towns, and so, my first stop were Zadar and Sibenik.
+The coast line of Croatia has lots of little bays and gorgeous small towns, and so, my first stop included visits to the charming towns of Zadar and Sibenik.
 Followed by Trogir (read below).

 Zadar and Sibenik